for-giobbe/BASE/tutorial_4.md

 BASE also implement models which allow different dN/dS values among different alignement sites.
-Let's use one [```.ctl```](https://github.com/for-giobbe/BASE/blob/master/example/m0.ctl) which has one omega class across all branches and all sites as the general model, and one [```.ctl```](https://github.com/for-giobbe/BASE/blob/master/example/m0_NS3.ctl) with NSsites=3 as the alternative model, like this:
+Let's use one [```.ctl```](https://github.com/for-giobbe/BASE/blob/master/example/m0.ctl) which has one omega class across all sites as the general model - site model 0 - and one [```.ctl```](https://github.com/for-giobbe/BASE/blob/master/example/m0_NS3.ctl) which assumes different omega classe - site model 3 - as the alternative model, like this:

 ```